2016 in ONE Championship: ONE Championship: Dynasty of Champions (Changsha)

 ONE Championship: Dynasty of Champions (Changsha) (also known as ONE Championship 36) was a mixed martial arts event held by ONE Championship.
 The event was on January 23, 2016 at the SWC Stadium in Changsha, China.

 Background

 ONE Championship returned to Mainland China holding the fourth title defense for ONE Bantamweight Champion Bibiano Fernandes.

 ONE Championship: Clash of Heroes

 ONE Championship: Clash of Heroes (also known as ONE Championship 37) was a mixed martial arts event held by ONE Championship.
 The event was on January 29, 2016 at the Stadium Negara in Kuala Lumpur, Malaysia.

 Background

-ONE Championship returns to Malaysia with more thrilling action.
+The duo has been called of Ev Ting and Eric Kelly has been called "Malaysian Warriors".

 ONE Championship: Tribe of Warriors

 ONE Championship: Tribe of Warriors (also known as ONE Championship 38) was a mixed martial arts event held by ONE Championship.
 The event was held on February 20, 2016 at the Istora Senayan in Jakarta, Indonesia.